-They don't have to visit or write to you before they issue a summons, so it is possible that the first warning you get is the summons.
-It's important to start organising as early as possible (see ORGANISING).
-By the time the summons arrives it may be too late.

-A summons is the formal notice of the court hearing, and you have a right to get this.
-If you are hoping to fight the court case do not throw it away.
+They don't have to visit or write to you before issuing a summons, so it's possible that the first warning you get is the summons.
+It's important to start organising as soon as possible (see ORGANISING).
+If you haven't already, it may now be too late!
+A summons is the formal notice of the court hearing, and you have a right to get one.
+If you are hoping to fight the case do not throw it away.
 Precisely what documents you get and how you get them depends on whether you are named or not (see Service).